 Public parks and recreation are provided at all levels of government: federal, state, and local.

-- State Agencies - Department of Natural Resources, State Parks, Fish and Game, State Historic Preservation Office
+- State Agencies - Department of Energy and Environmental Protection, Department of Natural Resources, State Parks, Fish and Game, and the State Historic Preservation Office.

 Why is it RECREATION and PARKS?

-We get asked this question a lot: "Why is it Connecticut Recreation and Parks Assoc, and not Parks and Recreation?" when our National association (NRPA) was founded in 1965 through the merger of 5 national organizations dedicated to the same cause, the recreation division or organization was larger than any of the other groups, so they received top billing.
-Pretty SimpleNRPA now has grown over the years - in total membership, in outreach efforts, in building partnerships, and in serving as the voice and defender of parks and recreation.
-To find out more about the National Recreation and Parks Association go to:
+We get asked this question a lot: "Why is it Connecticut Recreation and Parks Association, Inc. and not Parks and Recreation?"
+When our national association (NRPA) was founded in 1965 through the merger of 5 national organizations dedicated to the same cause, the recreation division or organization was larger than any of the other groups, so they received top billing.
+Pretty simple huh...